phac-nml/plasmidprofiler-galaxy/docs/galaxy/usage.md

 # Usage

 PlasmidProfiler is implemented as a set of tools and a workflow within the [Galaxy][] platform.
-PlasmidProfiler can be installed within an existing Galaxy infrastructure, or provided virtual machines and [Docker][] images can be downloaded with both Galaxy and PlasmidProfiler.
+PlasmidProfiler can be installed within an existing Galaxy infrastructure, or [Docker][] image can be downloaded with both Galaxy and PlasmidProfiler.
 Please see the [Install][] guide for more details.

 ## Install